roatienza/densemapnet/README.md

 Additional datasets will be available in the future.

 ## Training
-Unlike  the test data, training data is split into 4 files.
+In some datasets, the train data is split into multiple files.
+For example, `driving` is split into 4 files while `mpi` fits into 1 file.

 To train the network execute:

 `python3 predictor.py --dataset=driving --num_dataset=4`